Sarthak-commits/expense-splitter/WARP.md

 - For each member, the balance line should read one of: "settled", "is owed {amount}", or "owes {amount}"
 - Create an expense and confirm balances move as expected (payer increases; others decrease)
 - After recording settlements in the future, net balances should adjust accordingly

+Verification: Settlement Management
+- Open /groups/[id] and navigate to settlements section
+- Record a settlement between members using the settlement form
+- Expected: Settlement appears in history with user details and timestamp
+- Balances should update to reflect the settlement
+- Test settlement suggestions to see optimized payment recommendations

+Verification: Member Management
+- Open /groups/[id] and navigate to members section
+- As group owner: Add members by email, assign roles (ADMIN/MEMBER)
+- Update member roles using the role management interface
+- Remove members (test permission hierarchy: owner > admin > member)
+- As non-owner: Verify limited permissions (cannot add/remove members unless admin)

 Verification: Navigation and Logout
 - Start dev: npm run dev